 When you have bought your breathalyser, make sure you look after it and read the instructions carefully before use.
 Wait at least 20 minutes after eating, smoking, swilling mouthwash, or drinking before testing.
 Don’t blow smoke or any other fumes into your breathalyser or you may damage the sensor.
 Most alcohol breath tests work in the same basic way:

-- Attach a mouthpiece to the unit (some may come with an attached non-removeable mouthpiece)
+- Attach a mouthpiece to the unit (some may come with an attached non-removable mouthpiece)

 - When your device is ready, blow into the mouthpiece until the device tells you to stop.
-This is usually defined by an audible beep.
+An audible beep usually defines this.
 Don’t stop blowing until the unit tells you to stop or your test may not be accurate.

 - Wait for your device to calculate your results.
-These are usually shown on a screen on the device or on your smart phone screen if using a bluetooth device.
+These are usually shown on a screen on the device or your smartphone screen using a Bluetooth device.
 This usually takes around 10 seconds.

 - Your device will tell you if the test has failed for some reason.
-This is usually caused by not blowing long enough or hard enough for it to get a decent reading.
-If this happens try again after a few minutes.
+This is usually caused by not blowing long enough or hard enough to get a decent reading.
+If this happens, try again after a few minutes.

 How to get the best results from your test

-Alcohol Breath tests should always be performed away from strong winds, fumes, or in very high or very low temperatures.
+Alcohol Breath tests should always be performed away from strong winds, fumes, or very high or very low temperatures.
 All these factors can affect the test and make the results less accurate.
-If you are obviously highly intoxicated do not use your unit.
+If you are obviously highly intoxicated, do not use your unit.
 Extremely high levels of alcohol can damage the sensor by saturating it with alcohol.
 If you are that drunk, you definitely should not be driving.
 Therefore you don’t need to know what BAC level you are at.
-Regardless of the result of the test, if you feel impaired it is a good idea not to drive, or wait a little longer before driving.
+Regardless of the test result, if you feel impaired, it is good not to drive or wait a little longer before driving.